Define a Query via JSON

 Fields on a Query Specification

-All fields are optional, but a query without any calculations defined will default to a COUNT.
+All fields are optional, but a query without any calculations values will have COUNT applied automatically.

 • breakdowns: a list of strings describing the columns by which to break events down into groups